“There’s a lot of humor in this — a lot of playfulness, which I was not expecting.” — Damian Lewis on Billions

 Many dramas, as they try hard to stick to drama, forget about this kind of humor; which, given at the right time and place, may be one of the most delicious moments of an episode and can even send a serious message home.
 We applaud Billions for not shying away from giving us such moments.

-As much as we are in love with the fake argument scene, an original, hilarious and genius Billions moment, we are even more impressed by the minutiae of life the writers provide with the right dose of humor.
+As much as we are in love with the fake argument scene; an original, hilarious and genius Billions moment that certainly deserves and gets its own separate post from us, we are even more impressed by the minutiae of life the writers provide with the right dose of humor.
 Knowing that most episodes in Seinfeld are based on its writers’ real-life experiences, re-written and re-interpreted for the show’s characters, we cannot help wonder if these bits and pieces of life in Billions are also based on real-life experiences.
 These moments work perfectly and the lines delivered in them become standard in our own conversations!

 That is why Tbkwrm and I take a tour through Season 1 and talk about our most favorite bits and pieces of life in Billions.
 We would love to hear about your favorites, too!